industrial-asset-hub/asset-link-sdk/README.md

 Currently, two interfaces are supported:

 1. Discovery: Perform a device scan and return a filled `model.DeviceInfo` for each device found.
-2. Software Update: Update the software of a device.

-Once the interfaces are implemented, the specific DCD uses the `dcdBuilder` to construct a `DCD` with the implemented features.
+Once the interfaces are implemented, the specific AssetLink uses the `assetLinkBuilder` to construct a `AssetLink` with the implemented features.
-On `DCD.Start()` the Asset Link will start the grpc server allowing Industrial Asset Hub (IAH) to interact with it.
+On `AssetLink.Start()` the Asset Link will start the grpc server allowing Industrial Asset Hub (IAH) to interact with it.

 ### Pre-requisites